 For more information on heart health...

-This article was last reviewed on 27 May 2016 by nutritional therapist Kerry Torrens.
+This article was last reviewed on 12 December 2017 by Kerry Torrens.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.